CSE512-14W/fp-izadinia-fsadeghi/README.md

 A breakdown of how the work was split among the group members and a commentary on the research/development process.

----- (If you decide not to put these info in the project page put them down here-----

 ![Overview](overview_final.png)

 ## Abstract